About Current Flow State Fly Fishing

 Everyone was a beginner once

-Fly fishing can be incredibly frustrating, and downright daunting to the newbie.
+Fly-fishing can be incredibly frustrating, and downright daunting to the newbie.
 It's still a sport with strong elements of elitism.
 There's a rightful perception of some big barriers to entry.
 Cost, a high learning curve, and access to the outdoors all get in the way.

 I had a lot of help when I first started out.
 Family, friends, and clubs helped me gather knowledge to work around those barriers.